-For further information on St James Senior Girls’ School Year 7 admissions process, please contact the Registrar on 020 7348 1748 or firstname.lastname@example.org.
+For further information on Channing School’s Year 7 admissions process, please contact the Registrar on 020 8340 2328, or email firstname.lastname@example.org.

-How to Apply for 11 plus Entry to St. James Senior Girls’ School
+How to Apply for 11 plus Entry to Channing School

 Students can take the test at any school in the Consortium and parents will receive test results in February.

-How to Prepare for the St. James Senior Girls’ School 11 plus Entrance Test
+How to Prepare for the Channing School 11 plus Entrance Test

 Whatever a student’s current attainment level, investing additional time for preparation in the lead-up to the entrance test will likely improve their confidence ahead of the actual exam.
-As the assessment focuses on Maths, Verbal Reasoning and Non-Verbal Reasoning, we would recommend our selection of multiple-choice eleven plus papers that are designed in the CEM style.
+As the assessment focuses on Maths, Verbal Reasoning and Non-Verbal Reasoning, we would recommend our selection of eleven plus papers that are designed in the CEM style.
 All our packs include answers so you can quickly check your child’s work and identify where they might need to focus and improve.